Skip to Content

 Frequently Asked Questions

-What is wild garlic and what does it taste like?
+What is wild garlic, and what does it taste like?

-Wild Garlic is also known as ramsons or broadleaf garlic, it is native across huge swathes of Europe and can be foraged in many places.
+Wild Garlic is also known as ramsons or broadleaf garlic, and it is native across huge swathes of Europe and can be foraged in many places.

-It was a free ingredient for me when I lived in Hungary and I am delighted to have found it free to pick in the UK too.
+It was a free ingredient for me when I lived in Hungary, and I am delighted to have found it free to pick in the UK, too.

-Of course, it tastes like garlic but it is mellower, sweeter and has a “greener” taste than bulb garlic.
+Of course, it tastes like garlic, but it is mellower, sweeter and has a "greener" taste than bulb garlic.

 Aside from this recipe, one of my favourite uses for it is to make a wild garlic pesto!